 - Suffering from chronic intestinal disorders

-If your gas pains and bloating are making it increasingly difficult to complete your day to day activities or care for yourself or your newborn, you should definitely consult with your doctor.
+If your gas pain and bloating are making it increasingly difficult to complete your day to day activities or care for yourself or your newborn, you should definitely consult with your doctor.

 - Blood in the stools